HVAC Training Schools & Certifications in Mississippi (MS)

 Students acquiring an AAS must obtain the universal EPA certification before graduation, while students acquiring the certificate must obtain Type I and II EPA certification.
 Students in these programs will also complete NCCER certifications.

-The AAS degree program is made up of 60 credits, while the certificate requires 45 semester-credits.
+The AAS degree program comprises 60 credits, while the technical certificate requires 45 semester-credits.
+Students who complete 30 semester hours earn a career certificate.
 Sample some of the courses in the curriculum: Basic compression refrigeration, refrigeration system components, electricity for heating, ventilation, air conditioning and refrigeration, brazing and piping, heating systems, and refrigerant, retrofit, and regulations, among others.

 • Location: Senatobia, MS